Bringing well-being directly to your community

 Sexual Well-Being

-We educate UNH students about sexual health and well-being by providing accurate information so they can use their sexual agency to make informed decisions.
-Our sexual well-being programming is applicable to students who are sexually active, thinking about being sexual active, or abstinent.
-We approach our programming with sex positivity and don’t consider any question or topic taboo.
+We provide comprehensive sex education (CSE) to UNH students so they can use their sexual agency to make informed decisions.
+Our sex positive programming is applicable to student who are sexually active, thinking about being sexually active, or abstinent.
 Free safer sex supplies and lubrication will be provided at all sexual well-being programs.
-Most programs are led by our trained sexual well-being interns and will be available starting in October (to allow time to train interns).
+Programs are led by our trained sexual well-being interns and will be available starting in October - mid April.
 If you have questions about sex education at UNH, please contact dawn.zitney@unh.edu.

-This is our core safer sex program that teaches students about why and how to use barrier methods and lubrication during their sexual experiences to reduce risk of STIs/HIV and unintended pregnancy so that they can focus on having pleasurable sexual experiences.
+This is our core safer sex program that teaches students why and how to use barrier methods and lubrication to reduce risk of STIs/HIV and unintended pregnancy.
 Using anatomical models, students can practice or be shown how to use condoms, dental dams, and latex gloves.
-Information on the variety of safer sex products available to enhance pleasure, prevalence of STIs/HIV among college students, and the sexual health services available at Health & Wellness will be provided.
+Information on the variety of safer sex products available to enhance pleasure, prevalence of STIs/HIV among college students, and the sexual health services and wellness coaching available at Health & Wellness will be provided.

 Bulk Safer Sex Supply Request

-If you are looking to obtain a larger supply of condoms, dental dams, and lubrication for a sex education program that you are designing, please submit a request using this form:
+If you are looking to obtain a larger supply of condoms, and lubrication, please submit a request using this form:

 Request Bulk Safer Sex Supplies